 Although many homeowners are beginning to think about the end of the gardening season I am thinking about all I can get accomplished.
 Soon our nights will become cooler and the trees will turn their signature shades of yellow and red before shedding their leaves completely.
 The annual flowers and tropical plants we bought in May will soon melt away with the cooler weather.
 On the surface, it is easy to look around in the fall and believe that the gardening season has come to a close.
-However, any seasoned gardener knows that the coming months are some of the best months Mother Nature has to offer.
+However, any seasoned gardener knows that the coming months are some of the best planting months Mother Nature has to offer.

 Why Plant in the Fall?